tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 Windy.com opens by default in the “Wind” layer.
 SoarCalc works better in the “clouds” layer so it is best to switch over to that.

-If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a considerably better experience that the default 3 hour steps seen by non-premium users.
+If you are a Windy "Premium" user you will see the data with 1 hour time steps which is a considerably better experience than the default 3 hour steps seen by non-premium users.

 To gain a better understanding of the parameters that are being presented please take a little time to read the [Discussion](#discussion) section of this document

 ---

 ## Change Log

+### 1.0.4

+This is the first publicly available version of this plugin.
+Changes are mainly limited to documentation / tooltip texts etc.

+- bug causing "cloud ratio" to go negative has been fixed.
+- current location now also follows selection of airports and the weather picker.

 ### 1.0.2